 We also help people to check their credit report and credit score, and protect against identity theft.

-Our employees are all provided with a written contract of employment and undertake training in relation to our ethical code and standards.
+Our employees are all provided with a written contract of employment and undertake training in relation to our ethical standards.
 Experian has a Global Code of Conduct which is published at https://www.experianplc.com/responsibility/our-policies/ and takes its responsibility for implementing this Code very seriously.
 We appreciate the key role that Experian employees play in maintaining high standards and the Code gives a clear understanding of Experian’s approach to professional and ethical standards and ensures that employees know exactly what is expected so that they can play their part in helping Experian meet those standards.
 Each employee has a personal responsibility to read the Code, as well as to ensure that they fully understand their obligations and the consequences associated with any breach of those obligations.

 We provide a global confidential helpline where our employees can report concerns anonymously 24 hours per day.
 These reports are reviewed by the Head of Global Internal Audit.
 During the year ended 31st March 2018 no calls were received concerning Modern Slavery in our supply chain.